xaya/xaya_tutorials/XAYA RPC Methods.md

 Names have data associated with them on the XAYA blockchain:

-- name: The name itself, including the namespace
+- **name**: The name itself, including the namespace
-- name_encoding: This is the character encoding for the name, and is usually UTF-8
+- **name_encoding**: This is the character encoding for the name, and is usually UTF-8
-- value: All names can have a value associated with them.
+- **value**: All names can have a value associated with them.
 The maximum length of a value is 2048 bytes.
 Developers should try to minimize the length of values
-- value_encoding: This is the character encoding for the value
+- **value_encoding**: This is the character encoding for the value
-- txid: This is the transaction ID for the last transaction involving the name
+- **txid**: This is the transaction ID for the last transaction involving the name
-- vout: This is something that Daniel should explain
+- **vout**: This is something that Daniel should explain
-- height: This is the block height of the last transaction for this name
+- **height**: This is the block height of the last transaction for this name
-- ismine: This indicates whether or not the name is owned by the current wallet
+- **ismine**: This indicates whether or not the name is owned by the current wallet
-- op: Not in all name data.
+- **op**: Not in all name data.
 Indicates an operation for the transaction, e.g. "name_register"

 The value is where game moves are.
 See name_update below for how to submit moves into the XAYA blockchain.

-## name_history

-This is generally not needed, and requires the blockchain to be specifically organised to use this method.
-As such, further description is omitted.

 ## name_list

 This returns a list of names in a wallet if no name is passed to it.
 It takes one optional parameter.

-- name: A name including a namespace.
+- **name**: A name including a namespace.

 If a name is passed, it returns an empty set if the name doesn't exist on the XAYA blockchain, and if it exists, the method returns the name with additional data about the name, including whether it is owned by the wallet (ismine).